CLICK TO SHOP OUR BLACK FRIDAY SALE!

 The review highlights large observational studies linking frequent sauna use with improved quality of life and reduced all-cause and cardiovascular mortality.
 While the authors emphasize that sauna bathing should not be viewed as a standalone intervention, they describe it as a valuable lifestyle practice that supports multiple systems simultaneously.

-The review also notes that sauna use is generally safe for healthy individuals when hydration is maintained and alcohol is avoided, while recommending medical guidance for individuals with certain cardiovascular conditions.
+The review also notes that sauna use is generally considered safe for healthy individuals when hydration is maintained and alcohol is avoided, while recommending medical guidance for individuals with certain cardiovascular conditions.